skinjester/remote-vision/docs/spirit animal notes.md

 The video installation shows the world to a neural network machine through a live camera.
 The machine reconstructs what it sees.
 We project that image back into the installation space.
 Until the machine detects motion, it dreams about the last thing it has seen.
 With each uninterrupted dream cycle the transformation of this memory becomes more extreme.
 Strange creatures emerge from alien landscapes.
 Only in stillness are they visible.
 They fade away when you move.
 This reflective "hurry up and wait" quality provides the basis for emergent gameplay.

 Why did you make it?
 A year later, It is still unclear where the intelligence emerges and where it ends.
 The best moments are when the environment itself seems to have an intention.
+It likes some things, and perhaps some people more than others.
 It wants to turn you into a kind of reptile.
 It wants to find ghosts(!)
-That's science fiction theatre, but is it a mirror or a window?
-Is it a mask or confession?
+That's science fiction theatre, but why is it so easy, and is it a mirror or a window?

 2017-06-02 10:38:35
 I've generated several schematics for potential talks.
 Here they are